 Memorize the Bible: see ‘Scripture Memory Strategies.’
 Jimmy Seibert.

-Repent: Repent (change your mind and ways), confess your sins to God, and rely on the Lord Jesus to help you.
+Repent: Repent (change your mind and ways), confess your sins to God, and rely on the Lord Jesus to help you produce fruit in keeping with repentance.

 Petition (Pray for yourself): Pray over your day (in some detail).
 Don’t just God bless my day.
 Think of your daily activities and work responsibilities and pray for each.
 Think as though your day was scheduled on a calendar in 20-30 minute intervals where you focus on different activities.
 Then, pray for each activity.
 Also, consider creating a list of scriptures to pray over yourself.
 For example, Jimmy Seibert gives the following examples: